 A major player in ceding from the Union, Alabama is still potentially home to explosives buried deep from the American Civil War.
 A huge stock of ten cannonballs, for example, were found deep beneath pavements near the University of Alabama.

 Most states have an official drink that everyone can enjoy.
-Alabama does have an official drink, but unlike other states, it’s alcoholic – namely, it’s Conecuh Ridge whiskey.
+Alabama does have an official drink, but unlike other states, it’s alcoholic – namely, it’s Conecuh Ridge whisky.

 There is – believe it or not – an historic property in Bessemer called Sweet Home.
 Its formal address, therefore, is Sweet Home, Alabama.